| Competition

 or enforcement interests.
 Few bilateral agreements allow jurisdictions

 to share confidential company information with one another.
+7.6 Experience with bilateral competition agreements has influenced

 the development of multilateral arrangements, and vice-versa.
 Probably